JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/77330289/146927691-faec63e6-0612-4b44-8003-7eb2da178382.png)

-Screenshot 1: Adding details to the dataset being regitered.
+Screenshot 1: Adding details to the dataset being registered.

 Screenshot 1 shows the addition of basic information to the dataset being registered.
 Information like the name of the dataset, dataset type and a description is added.